-Viñales Valley, near the western end of the island of Cuba, is an outstanding karst landscape encircled by mountains and dotted with spectacular dome-like limestone outcrops that rise nearly 1,000 ft.
+Viñales Valley, near the western end of the island of Cuba, exhibits an outstanding karst landscape, encircled by mountains and dotted with spectacular dome-like limestone outcrops that rise nearly 1,000 ft.
 The valley is home to an original culture who once worked the tobacco plantations.

-Viñales Valley (Valle de Viñales) in the Sierra de los Organos near the western end of the island of Cuba is an outstanding karst landscape encircled by mountains and dotted with spectacular dome-like limestone outcrops (mogotes) that rise nearly 1,000 ft (300 m).
+The Viñales Valley (Valle de Viñales), in the Sierra de los Organos near the western end of the island of Cuba, exhibits an outstanding karst landscape, encircled by mountains and dotted with spectacular dome-like limestone outcrops (mogotes) that rise nearly 1,000 ft (300 m).

 The valley is a karstic depression located in the Sierra de los Órganos mountains (part of Guaniguanico range), just north of Viñales in the Pinar del Río Province.

 This World Heritage site is home to an original culture, a synthesis of contributions from indigenous peoples, Spanish conquerors and African slaves who once worked the tobacco plantations.